-Culinary Arts & Food Management
+Culinary Arts & Food Management CIP Code 12.0508 2-year program

 The Culinary Arts and Food Management Program prepares students for careers in food production, baking, and restaurant services, or for continuing education at a post-secondary institution.
 In the production area, instruction is provided on the basics of food preparation including, but not limited to, salads, sandwiches, soups, sauces, meats, and vegetable cookery.
 In baking, instruction includes breads, cakes, cookies, pies, choux paste and other specialty desserts, and cake decorating.
 In the restaurant services component, students are taught how to greet, serve, and prepare food for the customer in a restaurant laboratory setting.
 Emphasis in the second year of the program is placed on safety and sanitation.
 Students receive classroom theory and laboratory experience using the latest methods and techniques.